 What's the quality of your soil?
 Much of the success of your gardening efforts will depend on your soil's quality.
 A simple way to figure out the type of soil that you have in your garden is to scoop a handful of soil and give it a squeeze.
 If you have sandy soil, it will be crumbly and won't hold its shape in your hand; sandy soils don't retain much moisture.
 If you have clay soil, it will form a lump when you squeeze it; clay soils get sticky when wet and turn very hard when dry.
 Loam, the ideal garden soil, will form into a ball when you squeeze it but will break apart easily.
 To improve any soil - sand, clay or loam - add compost.
-Not only will it provide a nutrient boost but it will improve the texture of your soil.
+Compost is food for the critters of the soil, responsible for improved soil structure and helping to enhance soil health and productivity.